NEONScience/NEON-Data-Skills/tutorials/Other/GEE/04_classification/4b_supervised_rf_classification.md

 print('Users Accuracy', Test.errorMatrix('taxonIDnum', 'classification').consumersAccuracy());
 ```

 When you look in the Console and expand the metrics, you can assess the values.
 Note each taxon ID is assigned a number so you will need to refer to the order in the code to understand the Confusion Matrix as well as the Producer's and User's Accuracy.
-Each class is listed below for reference.
+Each class is listed below for reference, along with the number of training samples for each of the species, in parentheses.
+When interpreting accuracy, it's important to consider how many training samples were used to generate the model; the model accuracy is impacted if there is poor representation in the training data.

-0) CELA - Sugarberry
+0) CELA - Sugarberry (12)
-1) JUVI - Eastern Redcedar
+1) JUVI - Eastern Redcedar (35)
-2) PRME - Mexican Plum
+2) PRME - Mexican Plum (2)
-3) QUMA3 - Blackjack Oak
+3) QUMA3 - Blackjack Oak (26)
-4) QUST - Post Oak
+4) QUST - Post Oak (162)
-5) ULAL - Winged Elm
+5) ULAL - Winged Elm (5)
-6) ULCR - Cedar Elm
+6) ULCR - Cedar Elm (18)
-7) GRSS - Grass
+7) GRSS - Grass (8)
-8) WATR - Water
+8) WATR - Water (6)
-9) SHADE - Shade
+9) SHADE - Shade (9)

 <figure>
 	<a href="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/aop-gee/4b_supervised_classification/accuracy_confusion_overall_kappa.PNG">